 It may take us some time to respond to emails from class members.
 To help manage the high number of emails we have received, we will try to post answers to common questions on this website instead of sending many individual emails answering the same questions.
 We will provide more information to potential class members, but it may be some time before we do so while the initial stages in the lawsuit are dealt with.
 Please check back to this website periodically for updates.

-By sending us your information you are not committing yourself to be part of this class action (i.e. you can still choose to “opt-out” later) and you are not directly “retaining” us (i.e. we do not become your personal lawyers).
+By sending us your information you are not committing yourself to be part of this class action (i.e. you can choose to “opt-out” of the class action, however to do this you must complete and deliver the opt-out form by November 1, 2017 as directed in the Notice of Certification) and you are not directly “retaining” us (i.e. we do not become your personal lawyers).

 We can be contacted by potential class members at:

 [email address hidden - contact (at) g20classaction dot ca (please contact us by email if possible)